Skip to content

 • Pellet / Granular lime (recommended): Easy to spread with a standard rotary or drop spreader.
 Consistent particle size produces even coverage.
 Best choice for most homeowners.

 • Powdered lime: Acts faster but is difficult to spread evenly and is a dust hazard.
-Requires specialized equipment.
+Requires a mask and specialized equipment.
 Not recommended for most home lawns.

 How to Fix an Over-Limed Lawn

 2. Apply elemental sulfur.
 Sulfur reacts with soil bacteria to produce sulfuric acid, which lowers pH.
-Apply at the rate recommended for your soil type — typically 1–2 lbs per 100 sq ft for a moderate over-lime situation — and water in thoroughly.
+Apply at 1–2 lbs per 100 sq ft for a moderate over-lime situation and water in thoroughly.
+Do not apply more than 5 lbs per 100 sq ft in a single application.

-3. Water consistently.
+3. Water consistently and deeply.
 Regular deep watering helps flush excess calcium down through the soil profile and speeds up the chemical correction process.

 4. Feed with acidifying fertilizer.
 Ammonium sulfate fertilizers have an acidifying effect and can help grass recover while the pH correction takes hold.